 11. Does Panda Express have sweet and sour chicken?

 Yes!
-Sweet and sour chicken is a staple of Chinese food (both more authentic as well as the fast food-ified variants) and you’ll find it at any Panda Express.
+Sweet and sour chicken is a staple of Chinese fast food (both more authentic as well as the fast food-ified variants) and you’ll find it at any Panda Express.

 12. Does Panda Express make you poop?

 Panda Express doesn’t make most people poop.
 Of course, if you react to certain ingredients, there are always exceptions.
 Some people do need to use the bathroom more than others after eating spicy food.
 I know someone who just can’t go to KFC because his stomach isn’t very happy with the spices.
 The same goes for a few people after visiting Chipotle.
 So I really am not the person who knows the answer to this question in exact percentages.
 Just understand that it’s possible, but not common (from what I’ve learned).